suyinwb/bikesharing/README.md

 1. What's the ridership in NYC?
 2. Who are using the services?
 3. How are they paying?
-4. Profitability per trip / per user?
+4. Profitability per trip?
+Profitability per user?
 5. Any recurring revenues?
 Return clients?
 6. How far do they ride?
 Use an average minutes-to-km calculation.
 This will help manage the pickup/dropoff stations.
 7. Are the riders local or tourist?